 It has various functions, synthesising secretions, modulating sodium absorption and giving protection against gastroduodenal ulcers.

-It is highly likely that eggs Parkinson's disease reflects the synthesis of dopamine in the GI rather than in the brain.
-It makes little difference; the neurotransmitter produced in either has a profoundly important affect on regulating movement of the body.
+It is highly likely that eggs Parkinson's disease influences the synthesis of dopamine in the just as much as in the brain.
+It makes little difference; the neurotransmitter produced at either site has a profoundly important affect on regulating movement of the body.

-The authors suggest that the brain is a minor source of dopamine.
+The authors go as far as to suggest that the brain may be a less important source of dopamine.

-Certainly it would seem logical that regularly enjoying the benefits of a probiotic such as kefir may have a role to play in the management and even prevention of Parkinson's disease.
+Certainly it would seem logical that regularly enjoying the benefits of a probiotic such as kefir may also have a role to play in the treatment and even perhaps prevention of Parkinson's disease.

 The biggest hiccough in making eggs Parkinson's disease is of course getting a regular supply; you will probably have to learn how to plant broad beans.
 It is not difficult but they do need to be staked firmly.

-They will grow year round in a mild climate, but best is to plant them in late summer.
+They will grow year round in a mild climate, but best is to start them in late summer and spring, depending on the climate.
 Plant half a dozen beans once a month at least if you want a regular supply.